Can I Sue USPS?

 - Damages: legally recognized and provable losses resulting from the failure to use reasonable care

-Your lawyer starts asking you a bunch of questions about the car accident.
+Your lawyer asks you about the car accident.
 They want to know where you were, what you were doing, what the mail truck was doing, what speed it was going, whether they had a green light — all the details you can remember.
 You happened to be in the crosswalk, and the mail truck ran a red light.
 Your lawyer seems satisfied that you could make out the elements of a negligence claim.

 Scope of Employment